 Bremsstrahlung transitions create the phenomenon of continuous x-rays whereas regular characteristic x-rays are created by inner shell transitions.
 Bremsstrahlung (sudden deflection or slowing down of charged particles) mechanism can be viewed when a target made of metal suffers electron bombardment.
 The atoms of the metal target scatter the electrons, whose change in acceleration causes a phenomenon of radiation in them.

 Just like the phenomenon of visible light, continuous X-ray spectra also contains photons ranging through a lot of wavelengths.
-As we all are well aware by now, the production of X-rays happens when the target which is made up of an element with high atomic number is hit by electrons travelling at a high velocity.
+As we all are well aware by now, the production of X-rays happens when the target which is made up of an element with a high atomic number is hit by electrons travelling at a high velocity.
 Most of the energy applied is wasted by being converted into heat energy in the target material’s system.
-X-rays that have continuously unstable wavelengths are produced due to the loss of energy that the few electrons who were moving fast enough (and penetrated to the interior sections of the atoms of the material being targeted), suffer.
-The attractive pulling forces applied by the nucleus of the target element causes a deceleration of these fast moving electrons in turn decreasing their energy continuously.
+X-rays that have continuously unstable wavelengths are produced due to the loss of energy that the few electrons who were moving fast enough (and penetrated to the interior sections of the atoms of the material being targeted) suffer.
+The attractive pulling forces applied by the nucleus of the target element causes a deceleration of these fast-moving electrons, in turn, decreasing their energy continuously.
 A varying frequency of X-rays is emitted continuously due to the retardation of the speed of electrons.
-The X – rays consist of continuous range of frequencies upto a maximum frequency ímaxor minimum wave length ?min.
-This is called as continuous X – rays.
-The minimum wave length depends on the anode voltage.
+The X – rays consist of a continuous range of frequencies up to a maximum frequency ímaxor minimum wavelength ?min.
+This is called continuous X – rays.
+The minimum wavelength depends on the anode voltage.
 If V is the potential difference between the anode and the cathode.

 eV = hfmax = hc / λmin

 The minimum wavelength of the given radiation is,